JamesCalingo/sportventures/posts/2025-08-18_swbrailriders.md

 Finally, I MUST show you one of the most horrifying caps I have ever seen a Minor League Baseball team (attempt to) sell:

 ![The horror that is the "Baby Bombers" logo](/images/babybomber.jpg)

+<figcaption>The horror that is the "Baby Bombers" logo</figcaption>

 ---